 Limiting commercial vehicle companies’ liability forces healthcare providers, injured Texas drivers’ health insurance companies, and taxpayers to subsidize the dangerous conduct of the commercial vehicle driver.
 Not only do injured Texans have to pay the price, but every person in the state is left to foot the bill.

-Thomas J. Henry Law understands just how catastrophic a bill like House Bill 19 would be for Texans.
+Thomas J. Henry Law understands just how catastrophic a bill like Texas House Bill 19 would be for our community.
 We have represented clients injured in trucking accidents across Texas for more than 25 years and have seen just how far commercial trucking companies will go to avoid paying fair compensation to their victims.
 Our Texas truck accident attorneys believe every Texan has a right for their case to be heard and for the evidence of their claim to be considered, and we will fight tooth and nail to ensure your rights are respected inside and out of the courtroom.

 When you call Thomas J. Henry Law for your 18-wheeler accident claim, you are taking the first steps toward protecting your rights and leveling the playing field against the company responsible for your injuries.
 With a team of more than 200 experienced attorneys, you can rest assured that your claim is always being actively pursued.
 You worry about getting better, let our attorneys and dedicated support staff handled the rest.